How Brands and Aggregators Are Rethinking Wholesale Furniture Sourcing

 Search interest reflects this shift.
 Categories like display cabinets, modular storage, and pine wood furniture have seen sustained growth, while resale and vintage-inspired furniture continues to outperform across major marketplaces.

-90s-inspired furniture is not a seasonal aesthetic, but a durable category opportunity.
+For brands, this signals something important: 90s-inspired furniture is not a seasonal aesthetic, but a durable category opportunity.

 This is especially relevant for companies evaluating scalable furniture sourcing strategies that can support long-term collections rather than one-off drops.